hashicorp/go-tfe/docs/CONTRIBUTING.md

 })
 ```

-**Note**: After your PR has been merged, and the feature either reaches GA or the flag is enabled in CI, you can remove the skipIfBeta() flag.
+**Note**: After your PR has been merged, and the feature either reaches general availability, you should remove the skipIfBeta() flag.

 ## Best Practices for Adding a New Endpoint